 Administrative Assistant Certificate

 Both short-term certificates and longer 1-year programs are available for aspiring administrative assistants.
 Graduates are prepared for entry-level clerical positions, which may lead to higher-level support positions.
-Course topics include standard office procedures, word processing, database management, customer service and interpersonal relations, reports preparation and basic accounting.
+Course topics include:

 Associate of Applied Science Degree in Business Administrative Technology